fingeg/MyFinanceServer/README.md

 # MyFinanceServer
-MyFinance is a app to manage the fincance for multiple projects or activities at the same time.
+MyFinance is an app to manage the fincance for multiple projects or activities at the same time.

 ## Aim of the project
-To be able to manage the finances of multiple activies or projects and send the bills of the results of parts of it to specific people.
+To be able to manage the finances of multiple activies or projects and send the bills of the results or of parts of it to specific people.

 ### Example
 If you are the one who is paying everything in a project with for example two people,